-Here is how you shift to a larger sprocket:

-- In order to shift, you must be pedalling. - Press the lever down with your thumb beyond the first stop and keep it depressed until the desired gear is selected.
+- 1. Here is how you shift to a larger sprocket: - In order to shift, you must be pedalling. - Press the lever down with your thumb beyond the first stop and keep it depressed until the desired gear is selected.

-For rapid shifting through several sprockets, press the lever right down and keep it depressed until the desired gear is selected.

-- In order to shift you must be pedalling. - Depress (2-Way-Release only) or pull Lever B until you feel it engage and then release it again straight away.
+- For rapid shifting through several sprockets, press the lever right down and keep it depressed until the desired gear is selected. - 2.
+Here is how you shift to a smaller sprocket: - In order to shift you must be pedalling. - Depress (2-Way-Release only) or pull Lever B until you feel it engage and then release it again straight away.